GlennLasher/mailsorter/README.md

 # Mailsort

-Python script to sort your email on a POP server
+Python script to sort your email on a IMAP server

 ## Why?